dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Change the display of your visualization

 The display of a visualization can be changed by enabling/disabling and configuring several options.
 Each visualization type can have a different set of available options.
-The options are organised in tabs in the dialog and in sections within each tab.
+The options are organised in tabs in the **Options dialog** and in sections within each tab.

-1. Open a saved visualization or start a new one by selecting the visualization type, configuring the layout and clicking Update

-2. Click on **Options** to open the options dialog
+1. Click **Options** to open the **Options dialog**.

-3. Navigate the tabs and enable/disable/configure the various options
+2. Navigate the tabs in the dialog to see the available options.

+3. Configure the desired options as required.

-4. Click **Update** in the dialog to apply the options to the visualization
+4. Click **Update** to apply the changes to the visualization.

 ## Adding more axes